rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 ## 3.22.3 General rule

-<a name="3.22.3.1">3.22.3.1</a> Transcribe a statement relating to an edition or issue of a resource as it appears, as instructed in [Transcription](/DCRMR/general-rules/Transcription/).
+<a name="3.22.3.1">3.22.3.1</a> Transcribe a statement relating to an edition or issue of a manifestation in the form and order in which it is presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/general-rules/Transcription/#0.4.94.05)).
 Include any explanatory words or phrases appearing with the designation of edition.

 >**Example:**
 ><CITE>Editio prima Americana</CITE>